What to expect when you visit.

 Whether you're just passing through or here to stay, you're family when you come to Jonah's Call.
 We're an eclectic group: big families, newlyweds, college students, retirees, young professionals and everyone in between.

-On the last Sunday of the month, we host a free dinner after the service.
-Most folks at Jonah’s Call stay for two to three hours on Sunday.
-They stay to eat, laugh, catch up and connect.
+On the last Sunday of the month, we host a free potluck dinner after the service.
+Most folks love to stay and eat, laugh, catch up and connect.

 Parking is available in the two lots located next to the church on Neville and Ellsworth Avenues, on street and in the Oakland Catholic parking lot located on Neville Avenue.
 Children’s Ministry and child care is provided, dress is casual, and a complimentary meal follows the service every week.